nikolayg/nikgrozev-website/_posts/blog/2014-06-13-cloudsim-and-cloudsimex-part-2-disk-opeartions.md

 CPU cores and disks are similar concepts to model, since they both have some predefined capacity/throughput of operations they can perform during a given time interval (either CPU or disk I/O operations) which needs to be shared among the virtual machines.
-Thus in CloudSimEx we represent a disk with the class [HddPe](https://github.com/Cloudslab/CloudSimEx/blob/master/cloudsimex-core/src/main/java/org/cloudbus/cloudsim/ex/disk/HddPe.java), which extends _<u>Pe</u>_.
+Thus, in CloudSimEx we represent a disk with the class [HddPe](https://github.com/Cloudslab/CloudSimEx/blob/master/cloudsimex-core/src/main/java/org/cloudbus/cloudsim/ex/disk/HddPe.java), which extends _<u>Pe</u>_.
 The difference between a CPU core (<u>_Pe_</u>) and a disk (_<u>HddPe</u>_) is that a disk has data items stored on it.
 A data items is a block of persistent storage used by an application - e.g. a file or a database shard.